 Once a device has been added, users have a 30-day provisional period where the device can be released from ABM, supervision, and mobile device management.

-If you'd like to learn more, we've created a video covering the process in depth.
+If you want to learn more, we've created a video about enrolling in SimpleMDM with Apple Automated Enrollment. 🤓

-Connecting SimpleMDM with Apple Business Manager and configuring Automated Device Enrollment is easy and only takes a few minutes.
+Connecting SimpleMDM with Apple Business Manager and configuring Automated Device Enrollment takes only a few minutes.
 Here's everything you need to do to get started using ABM and ADE with SimpleMDM: